materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ```python
 self.configuration: int = request_obj.get("configuration", 1)
 ```
 asks if there is a key with the name "configuration" in the dictionary "request_obj".
-If the key is present, its value is returned (that is the value that the user has provided in the MarketPlace interface - to be explained later).
+If the key is present, its value is returned (that is the value that the user has provided in the MarketPlace web interface).
 If the key has not been defined, we use the default value of "1".
 This value for the configuration is mapped to an integer and stored in the variable "self.configuration" to make it available within the instant of the SimulationConfig object.